nystudio107/craft-seomatic/README.md

 For SEOmatic to be truly useful, you need to configure it so that it knows where to _pull_ SEO content from.

+**N.B.** Please ensure that you set up your [Multi-Environment Config Settings](#multi-environment-config-settings) if you will be using SEOmatic across multiple environments.

 ### Dashboard

 ![Screenshot](resources/screenshots/seomatic-dashboard.png)